Register now! Forgot password?

-Develop a clear idea of the job as a flight attendant.
+Develop a clear idea of the job as a flight attendant (Steward /-ess).
 Here are a few helpful questions before you begin creating your application:

 • What activities would you like to carry out?